deunix-educ/TermuxSmsGateway/README.md

 #### Goal:

-Send and receive SMS or notification to a smartphone destination from any desktop using a web interface or other client.
+Make any laptop with an Internet connection a SMS gateway Send SMS from his desktop using a web interface or other.
+Receive SMS on his desk in order to use the content.

 #### Method used

-##### SMS emission
+- SMS sending

-    - SMS or notifications are created on one machine (1 or more) on the net.
+- SMS are created on one machine (1 or more) on the network.
-    - Messages are then published to a public or private MQTT server
+    - They are then published to a public or private MQTT server
-    - Smsquitto MQTT client installed on the smartphone gateway (1 or more)
+    - The messages are received on an MQTT client installed on the laptop (1 or more).
-        - receive and send these messages to recipients.
+    - The messages are then sent to the recipients.

 #### SMS reception

-    - SMS received on the smartphone gateway are published to a MQTT server.
+- The SMS are received on the smartphone and published to the MQTT server
-    - A MQTT client installed on a machine (1 or more) that have subscribed to a valid topic receive these messages
+- The messages are received on a MQTT client installed on the subscribed machine (1 or more)

 #### Non-exhaustive use

 - Email message usage
 - Receive and process alert messages (IOT or other)
 - etc ...

 #### Conditions for receiving or sending
 - Take a public or private MQTT server to relay messages